gchq/sleeper/docs/usage/ingest-batcher.md

 By default this will use bulk import on EMR Serverless.
 Note that it is vital that a table is pre-split before data is bulk imported ([see here](../usage/tables.md#pre-split-partitions)).

-Files to be ingested must be accessible to the ingest system you will use.
+Files to be ingested must be accessible to the ingest system you will use, and to the ingest batcher as well in order to expand directories and check the size of files.
 See the [ingest guide](ingest.md) for ways to set this up.

 Files can be submitted as messages to the batcher submission SQS queue.
 A script is available to do this: